dadmars/notes/net/rfc1853_ip_in_ip_tunnel.md

    misconfiguration of the encapsulator, and MUST NOT be reported to the originator.

-Simpson                      Informational                      [Page 6]

-RFC 1853                     IP Tunnelling                  October 1995

 Security Considerations

    Security issues are briefly discussed in this memo.
 The use of tunneling may obviate some older IP security options (labelling), but will better support newer IP Security headers.

-References

-   [IDM91a] Ioannidis, J., Duchamp, D., Maguire, G., "IP-based
-            protocols for mobile internetworking", Proceedings of
-            SIGCOMM '91, ACM, September 1991.

-   [RFC-791]
-            Postel, J., "Internet Protocol", STD 5, RFC 791, USC/Information Sciences Institute, September 1981.

-   [RFC-792]
-            Postel, J., "Internet Control Message Protocol", STD 5, RFC 792, USC/Information Sciences Institute, September
-            1981.

-   [RFC-1191]
-            Mogul, J., and S. Deering, "Path MTU Discovery", RFC 1191, DECWRL, Stanford University, November 1990.

-   [RFC-1241]
-            Mills, D., and R. Woodburn, "A Scheme for an Internet Encapsulation Protocol: Version 1", UDEL, July 1991.

-   [RFC-1435]
-            Knowles, S., "IESG Advice from Experience with Path MTU Discovery", RFC 1435, FTP Software, March 1993.

-   [RFC-1700]
-            Reynolds, J., and J. Postel, "Assigned Numbers", STD 2, RFC 1700, USC/Information Sciences Institute, October 1994.

-   [RFC-1701]
-            Hanks, S., Li, T., Farinacci, D., and P. Traina, "Generic Routing Encapsulation (GRE)", RFC 1701, October 1994.

-   [swIPe]  Ioannidis, J., and Blaze, M., "The Architecture and
-            Implementation of Network-Layer Security Under Unix", Fourth Usenix Security Symposium Proceedings, October 1993.

-Simpson                      Informational                      [Page 7]

-RFC 1853                     IP Tunnelling                  October 1995

-Acknowledgements

-   These implementation details of IP Tunneling are derived in large part from independent work in 1990 by Phil Karn and the TCP-Group hams using KA9Q NOS.

-   Special thanks to John Ioannidis (then of Columbia University) for inspiration and experimentation which began this most recent round of IP Mobility and IP Security development.
-Some of this text was derived from [IDM91a] and [swIPe].

-   The chaining of headers was also described in "Simple Internet Protocol", by Steve Deering (Xerox PARC).

-   The overall organization and some of this text was derived from [RFC-1241], by David Mills (U Delaware) and Robert Woodburn (SAIC).

-   Some of the text on tunnel soft state was derived from "IP Address Encapsulation (IPAE)", by Robert E. Gilligan, Erik Nordmark, and Bob Hinden (all of Sun Microsystems).